 - Materials Prepared in a Way You Can Understand The MCO has materials reviewed by people with experience in the needs of people with disabilities.
-This means that the information will be presented using the right methods so that people with disabilities can understand, whether in writing or by voice translation. - DDA Services Members that currently receive services through the Developmental Disabilities Administration (DDA) or under the DDA waiver can continue to receive those services. - Medical Equipment and Assistive Technology MCO providers have the experience and training for both adults and children to provide medical equipment and assistive technology services. - Case Management Case managers are experienced in working with people with disabilities.
+This means that the information will be presented using the right methods so that people with disabilities can understand, whether in writing or by voice translation. - DDA Services Members that currently receive services through the Developmental Disabilities Administration (DDA) or under the DDA waiver can continue to receive those services - Medical Equipment and Assistive Technology MCO providers have the experience and training for both adults and children to provide medical equipment and assistive technology services.